WhiteHades/library/README.md

 ### `How to Contribute`

-Contributions from anyone with something meaningful to add.
+Since this is a collaborative effort, any contribution notes would from anyone with something meaningful to add.

 1. Read the [Contributing Guide](CONTRIBUTING.md)
 2. Follow the note template and frontmatter rules
 3. Open a pull request or file an issue

-Every submission is reviewed by both an automated validation bot and GitHub Copilot.
-Both must pass.

 ## License